37 °F / 3 °C

 The annual Hebridean Celtic Festival (HebCelt) is a 4-day event in July attracting over 10,000 tourists.
 Black pudding is a popular gourmet dish with PGI status - granted by European Commission to prevent puddings produced elsewhere to be marketed as "Stornoway".

-Notable buildings in the town include Lews Castle, Stornoway Town Hall, Lewis War Memorial, Lewis Loom Centre, Lanntair (modern arts centre with art gallery, auditorium, bar, restaurant).
+Notable buildings in the town include Lews Castle, Stornoway Town Hall, Lewis War Memorial, Lewis Loom Centre, Lanntair (modern art centre with gallery, auditorium, bar, restaurant).

 Stornoway cruise terminal